hall757/guacamole-mysql/README.md

 Guacamole configured with mysql authentication.

 default username: guacadmin

 default password: guacadmin

+guacd runs from a separate container.

 Mysql database stored in a persistant data container.
+Be sure to protect it from being erased.

 ---
 Author